Skip to main content

 curology bottle

-Getting started is easy.
+Getting started* with Curology is easy.
 Just take a quick quiz and snap a few selfies.
-We’ll review your skin concerns to determine if tretinoin is the best way to meet your goals.
-If it is, we’ll design a personalized prescription formula just for you.
-We’ll pair that with Curology’s cleanser, moisturizer, and any other product your dermatology provider thinks will benefit your skin.
-We believe in personalized service from personalized prescription formulas to expert guidance.
+We’ll review your skin concerns and prescribe a personalized formula for your concerns.
+You can choose to pair that with Curology’s gentle cleanser, moisturizer, and any other product your dermatology provider thinks might benefit your skin.
+We believe in personalized service, from customized prescription formulas to expert guidance.
 If you have questions, we want you to ask!

 FAQs